 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Operation and Control: Controlling operations of equipment or systems.

 Types of Ship Captain

-In the United States, there were 38,800 jobs for Ship Captain in 2016.
+In 2016, there was an estimated number of 38,800 jobs in the United States for Ship Captain.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Ship Captain by 2026.
-Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.
+There will be an estimated 4,400 positions for Ship Captain per year.